felipestefani/teams/README.md

 A project that works with API consumption of soccer teams.

-Built with:
+**Built with:**
+  - react
+  - axios
+  - external libraries
-  1. react
+    1. react icon
-  2. react icon library
+    2. mui
-  3. react toast library
+    3. react toastify

 ---